Sila

 Blame

 At a gross level, the self-sabotaging nature of the ego, rooted in conceit, drives people to blame others for their negative experiences.
-This prevents them from recognizing that the true cause lies within their own mind.
+This prevents them from recognizing that the true cause lies within their own minds.
 For instance, you might find yourself arguing with others, insisting that you are right and they are wrong.
-This behavior stems from arrogance, where you become pushy, forceful, and expect others to conform to your way of thinking.
+This behavior stems from arrogance, where you become pushy and forceful and expect others to conform to your way of thinking.

 Wanting respect

-There are more subtle ways in which conceipt may manifest:
+There are more subtle ways in which conceit may manifest:

 Unsolicited advice